-Rather than hourly, you may need to only take an adult dog outdoors every 2 hours.
+Rather than hourly, you may need only to take an adult dog outdoors every 2 hours.

 - Sniffing the ground

-In the early phase of training, set the alarm or timer on your phone to remind you to take your puppy out every 1 or 2 hours as required.
+In the early training, set the alarm or timer on your phone to remind you to take your puppy out every 1 or 2 hours as required.

 If your puppy is left to roam free, the chances are that you will not see him show any of the warning signs of him needing to go outdoors.

-For example, when your dog begins peeing, you could say “wee-wee” so that this behavior becomes a learned command, paired with the phrase “wee-wee”.
+For example, when your dog begins peeing, you could say “wee-wee” so that this behavior becomes a learned command, paired with the phrase “wee-wee.”

 One Outdoor Spot

 Choose an area away from your kid’s main play area in the yard or pavement where people walk.

-This way, they know what they are receiving all this positive attention for and crave it further.
+This way, they know what they receive all this positive attention for and crave it further.

 A motivated pet will work harder.
 Never punish him for accidents.
 All he will learn from that is that toileting in your line of sight is a bad idea.
-So, he will toilet when you are not visible to him.